How Technology Is Reinventing the Sports Fan Experience?

 Sports apps are clever.
 Often you’ll open it up and it’ll bring you straight to your favourite sport, more often than not it’ll bring you straight to your favourite team.
 It’s personalization that the fan wants.
 They want to know that they’re part of something bigger.

 That’s where we come in.
 At FanTribe, fans have the opportunity to find a home within their app.
 With a host of message boards and specialized chat rooms, the fan is given every chance to get involved with the wider community.
-After all, the sport is there to be shared.
+After all, sport is there to be shared.
 It’s a public pastime and FanTribe makes the fan a part of this public experience.

 Take the plunge

 Sports media is changing for the better.
 The shift to digital has begun and you run the risk of your club being left behind.
 FanTribe is a way for the 21st-century Premier League club to interact on a daily basis with their passionate fans.
-At FanTribe, through a range of loyalty programmes and reward schemes, there’s the chance to appeal to fans like never before.
+At FanTribe, through a range of loyalty programs and reward schemes, there’s the chance to appeal to fans like never before.

 There’s a chance to take the next step in engagement and take a passionate fan and make them part of your community for a lifetime.
 At FanTribe we know we’ll have to prove ourselves, we know you’ll want to see real results.
 Well, we have them.